 5. Feedback, Feedback, Feedback

 Ask what people think of your website, business, products.
-It is ok to ask.
+It is OK to ask.
 You might get some information about your company that you never thought before.
-For instance, I recently received feedback from a business associate of mine that suggested that we take one word out of our portfolio description.
+For instance, I recently received feedback from a business associate that suggested that we take one word out of our portfolio description.
 That one word changes the way people look at our work.
-It was a great idea, and I never would have thought of it, had we not been open for feedback.
+It was a great idea, and I never would have thought of it had we not been open for feedback.

 6. Make social media work for you

 You post on Facebook, and tweet once or twice a week, but it doesn’t seem to be doing anything for your website.
 The real trick to social media is not a trick at all.
 It is about engaging people at their level.
 Don’t just post, ask questions, and answer them.
 Find other companies that you can work with and build a social media relationship with them.
 Find out their story, and share yours with them, and your social media will take off and help your company grow.